ihmeuw/vivarium_research/docs/source/models/other_models/pregnancy/gbd_2021_closed_cohort/index.rst

 .. note::

   The current modeling strategy is dependent on our assumption that live births and stillbirths have the same duration.
 There is ongoing work at IHME to estimate gestational age at birth distributions among stillbirths.
-If we were to incorporate this new data, we would need to devise a new modeling strategy that would allow for more flexibility in assigning pregnancy duration and pregnancy outcome, allowing *both* to vary by late-term hemoglobin concentration.

 Assumptions and limitations
 ++++++++++++++++++++++++++++